martinkaptein/my-site/content/fixed/about.md

 +++
 date = "2017-05-18T14:32:37+02:00"
 description = "My name is Martin Kaptein and I am from the Netherlands.
 I am a technology enthusiast and a software programmer.
-Furthermore, I am a very passionate musician and pianist." draft = false slug = "about" title = "About"
+Furthermore, I am a very passionate musician and pianist.
+Martin Kaptein has a lot of experience in playing solo concerts but also playing in ensembles.
+Furthermore, Martin Kaptein participates frequently in competitions, masterclasses and festivals in different countries." draft = false title = "About" slug = "about"

 +++

-# Welcome to my Website!
+# Welcome to my Website and Blog!

 ## My name is Martin Kaptein and I am from the Netherlands